coughingmouse/mau5su5-Romanization/README.md

 ***

 ## Characteristics
-+ phonemically more relevant and consistent
++ phonemically more relevant and consistent, possibly providing better learning experience for both L1 and L2 users
-+ apostrophe not used
++ apostrophe not used within core system to let for other uses
++ hyphen too
++ if we exclude Pinyin and its derivatives, this system is actually more in line with existing uses of the letters

-* ⟨v⟩ and ⟨x⟩ not used
+* ⟨v⟩ still not used

-- mapping /k/ to ⟨q⟩ and /-ng/ to ⟨g⟩ is unusual
+- mapping /k/ to ⟨q⟩, /-ng/ to ⟨g⟩, /x/ to ⟨x⟩ is unusual in the context of transcription of the sort

 ## Design Principles
 * Use bopomofo-based two vowel analysis
 * Be readable
 * Make sense
 * Be usable
-* Be typable with Qwerty keyboard
+* Be typable with Qwerty keyboard for usability
+* Expanded letter should be typable with US international keyboard

 ## Roadmap
 Re-evaluation of phonemes considering historic phones and phonemes.